paradox460/quickvid/README.md

 ## Installation

-Binaries are provided for various platforms, check the [latest release](https://github.com/paradox460/quickvid/releases/latest) to see if yours is supported
+Binaries are provided for various platforms, check the [latest release](https://github.com/paradox460/quickvid/releases/latest) to see if yours is supported.

+Note that a large amount of the internal functionality is based around MacOS utilities.
+I haven't tested nor used this on other operating systems, so YMMV.
+PRs always welcome.

 ### Build it yourself